NATIONAL BRAIN INJURY AWARENESS MONTH

 National Brain Injury Awareness Month in March alerts us to the causes and aims to eliminate the stigma surrounding brain injuries.

 When it comes to brain injuries, not a single injury or person is the same.
 The month is dedicated to improving awareness of brain injuries.
-Providing quality support for people with brain injuries and understanding of their needs will improve their outcomes for the future.
-Changing the perspective of the world to understand how brain injuries work is a difficult task.
+Providing quality support for people with brain injuries and understanding their needs will improve their outcomes for the future.
+Changing the world’s perspective to understand how brain injuries work is a difficult task.

 While anyone can suffer from a brain injury, it’s important to remember that everyone is a person first.
 They are not their injury.
 Each person has hopes and dreams, and they are not their injury.
 Each injury affects a person differently.
 How we support the person and treat the injury will require understanding and patience.

-Learning the signs of a concussion and when to seek medical attention can mean the difference between a mild and a severe injury.
+Learning the signs of a concussion and when to seek medical attention can mean the difference between mild and severe injuries.
 Repeat injuries require additional attention.

 Two types of brain injuries are traumatic and non-traumatic.
-Traumatic brain injuries occur as a result of motor vehicle accidents, sports or recreational injuries, domestic violence, falls and other external forces.
+Traumatic brain injuries occur due to motor vehicle accidents, sports or recreational injuries, domestic violence, falls, and other external forces.
 Causes of Non-traumatic brain injuries begin internally due to disease, poisoning, a hereditary condition, lack of oxygen, stroke, or other internal medical condition.

-According to the Department of Defense, one of the keys to recognizing a concussion and getting treatment early is identifying these symptoms:
+According to the Department of Defense, one of the keys to recognizing a concussion and getting immediate treatment is identifying these symptoms:

 - H – headaches or vomiting